 The exhibition offers a unique dialogue between the revolutionary work of Jean-Michel Basquiat, a leading neo-expressionist figure, and Ethiopian contemporary art, a unique and rapidly expanding field on the African continent.
 As a tribute to Basquiat’s rich and complex cultural heritage, the exhibition seeks to explore to multiple dimensions of his work, while highlighting the creations of Ethiopian artists whose works resonate deeply with the universal themes addressed by Basquiat.

-The exhibition aims to create a cultural bridge between Basiquiat’s visual rebellion and contemporary Ethiopian voices, which are also striving to be heard on the global stage.
+The exhibition aims to create a cultural bridge between Basquiat’s visual rebellion and contemporary Ethiopian voices, which are also striving to be heard on the global stage.
 By revisiting the African, Caribbean, and African-American influences that shaped Basquiat’s work, the exhibition questions how these influences still resonate today through the works of Ethiopian artists.
 The viewer will discover how these art forms continue to thrive and evolve, particularly in the context of modern Ethiopian.

 Basquiat’s Haitian heritage, mixed with his African roots, has given his work an animist and spiritual dimension where mythological figures and symbols of cultural reappropriation are omnipresent.
 These elements create an intimate connection between Basquiat’s quest for identity and that of African and Afro-descendant artists who seek to redefine their place in a world marked by social and historical tensions.
 His paintings, often saturated with symbols, writing and bright colors, reflect a permanent quest for reconciliation between heritage and modernity.